Data Annotation for ML: Guide to Label AI Training Data

 Manual annotation

 Manual annotation is done by human annotators who review each piece of data and add appropriate labels.
+Data labellers perform data annotation work, which requires attention to detail and domain expertise.
 This method offers great precision and makes it possible to understand the nuances and complex contexts of data, which is crucial for highly detailed and specific annotations.

 Human annotators can adapt to varied tasks and changing annotation criteria, offering significant flexibility.
 However, this process is often perceived as expensive and time-consuming, especially for large data sets.
 Additionally, annotations may vary based on annotators’ interpretations, requiring quality checking processes to ensure consistency and accuracy.

-In reality, your perception of manual annotation processes is probably negative, as you have in the past worked with untrained staff, working on platforms of microtasking or crowdsourcing.
-Just the opposite of what we offer with Innovatiana: by entrusting us with the development of your datasets, you are working with professional and experienced Data Labelers!
+💡 In reality, your perception of manual annotation processes is probably negative, as you have in the past worked with untrained staff, working on platforms of microtasking or crowdsourcing.
+Just the opposite of what we offer with Innovatiana: by entrusting us with the development of your datasets, you are working with professional and experienced Data Labelers / AI Trainers!

 On another topic… we think it’s important to remind that human annotators often work on dedicated interfaces (like CVAT or Label Studio, for example), where each page represents a set of data to be annotated, allowing structured and methodical management of the annotation process.
 See below some annotation techniques: